MichaIng/DietPi-Docs/docs/software/gaming.md

 ---
-title: Gaming and Emulation Software Packages
+title: Gaming and Emulation Software Options
 description: Description of DietPi software options related to games and userspace emulation
 ---